wsshin/compact-cv-template/README.md

 ## Special instruction for creating the contents within `\begin{document} ... \end{document}`
 In each section, the first subsection title needs to be defined in `\subsectionone{...}` for a formatting reason.
 The remaining subsection titles need to be defined in the usual `\subsection{...}`.
 A pull request to eliminate the need for the special subsection command for first subsections is welcome.

+## About fonts
+I personally use the Minion Pro font, because it is a relatively narrow-width font and therefore I can put more contents with it.
+Howevwer, the Minion Pro font is proprietary (even though it comes with Adobe Acrobat).
+Even if you have Adobe Acrobat, you need to install the `minionpro` package (https://ctan.org/pkg/minionpro?lang=en), which I found tricky.